BaudouinBelpaire/IoT_platform/code/Readme.md

-This folder contains scripts ("INO" files) to be applied on ESP boards.
-To establish communication among them by using the ESP-NOW protocol, it is essential to get the MAC Address of each board in order to identify them.
+This folder contains scripts ("INO" files) to be applied on ESP boards